 Interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
 Interest rate risk arises when the Fund invests in interest bearing financial instruments.
-During the year, the Fund invested in three interest bearing financial instrument.
+During the financial period from 21 January 2022 to 31 December 2022, the Fund had no interest bearing financial instrument.